padrino/padrino-web/source/guides/generators.md

 git :add, "."
 git :commit, "second commit"
 ~~~
-{: .excerpt--code }

-Keep in mind that the template file is pure ruby and has full access to [all available thor actions](http://rdoc.info/rdoc/wycats/thor/blob/f939a3e8a854616784cac1dcff04ef4f3ee5f7ff/Thor/Actions.html).
+Keep in mind that the template file is pure Ruby and has full access to [all available thor actions](http://rdoc.info/rdoc/wycats/thor/blob/f939a3e8a854616784cac1dcff04ef4f3ee5f7ff/Thor/Actions.html).

 ---

 ## Controller Generator

+Padrino provides generator support for quickly creating new controllers within your Padrino application.
+Note that the controller tests are generated specifically tailored towards the testing framework chosen during application generation.

 >
   Options|Default|Aliases|Description